 Best Criminal Defense Team

 We’re proud of our record of winning cases for our clients.
-That’s why we display case results .
+That’s why we display case results.
 From Traverse City to Detroit, from Muskegon to Flint, from Berrien County to Alpena, from Gaylord to Jackson we offer high quality representation for clients’ great needs.
+We have defended high profile cases in Lansing, Pontiac, Atlanta, Cadillac, Kalamazoo, Traverse City, Jackson, Battle Creek and many other cities in Michigan.

 Avoid Making a Mistake

 We have successfully handled many cases where clients started out making mistakes.
 If you read this and wonder if you have made a mistake, relax.
 Let us help you.
-What follows are some common mistakes clients make and issues that arise when people are being investigated, arrested or prosecuted for a crime:
+What follows are some common questions clients bring up and mistakes clients make when they are being investigated, arrested or prosecuted for a crime:

 The United States Supreme Court put some basic protections in place with the case of Miranda vs. Arizona.
 You have heard the Miranda warnings countless times if you watch television or movies.
 Don’t ever waive your rights without talking to an attorney.